ohsu-comp-bio/neoepitope_novelty/README.md

 # Neoepitope novelty

 These tools provide annotation of neoepitope predictions to allow for insights into the level of novelty of a neoepitope.
-We provide metrics regarding novelty of MHC binding and of peptide sequence relative to human, bacterial, and viral peptides.
+We produce metrics regarding novelty of MHC binding and of peptide sequence relative to human, bacterial, and viral peptides.
-Our manuscript in NAME/LINK demonstrates the utility of investigating these metrics for predicting immunogenic peptides.
+Our manuscript in **LOCATION/LINK NEEDED HERE** demonstrates the utility of these metrics for predicting immunogenicity of neoepitopes.

 # Steps for use: